Quranaloneislam.net

 5. Stranded travelers, or travelers in financial difficulty.

-- In case of war and if spoils of war are seized, the 20% rate of zakât is deducted from the overall amount seized (8:41), which is an exception, because all other charities are otherwise donated from “the surplus” (2:219), that is to say what people can really afford.
+– In case of war and if spoils of war are seized, the 20% rate of zakât is deducted from the overall amount seized (8:41), which is an exception.

 Praise be to God, Lord of the universe.